Kalyani261997/task1-supervised-ml/README.md

 # Task1-Supervised-ML
-This repository is created to submit the task 1 given by The Sparks Foundation.
+This repository is created to submit the task 1 - Supervised Learning Example, provided by The Sparks Foundation.